Rayquaza01/HistoryCleaner/README.md

 Clone this repository, and run `npm install` to install necessary dependencies and build tools.

-* `npm run build:dev` will build the extension in watch mode for development.
+* `npm run build:ff:watch` will build the extension in watch mode for development.
-* `npm run build:prod` will build the extension for production.
+* `npm run build:ff:prod` will build the extension for production.
+ * `build:cr:watch` and `build:cr:prod` will build the manifest v3 version of the extension for Chrome.
+ * The manifest v3 (Chrome) source is located under `./cr-src/`, whereas the manifest v2 (Firefox) source is under `./src/`
 * `npm run firefox` will load `./dist/` as a temporary extension in Firefox.

 ## Acknowledgements